JohnNooney/MandelbrotConvolution/README.md

 # Known Bugs
 -When Tile set below 128 the full image does not render the blur -If program ran multiple times, clear the generated image files and cvs files otherwise Tiled phase will not run

+# Learned Outcomes
+- How to perform multithreading operations through CPU and GPU
+- Enhanced knowledge on C++ libraries like AMP